+Open the blue arrow next to the default Basic to do a Cited Reference search.
 The Cited Reference Search searches bibliographies and footnotes of articles.
 It allows date limitation of both the citing and the cited articles.

 - If you have a pertinent secondary source, you can find more recent articles that cite it and which therefore may also be relevant to your interests.

 - It can be used to demonstrate the effect of an article on its academic community by showing who used it and how.